Brazil’s ESG Track Record: A Case Study on Structural Issues

 Then there is the “Corporate Sustainability” index, also run by B3, which includes JBS, the world’s largest meatpacker which has been dubbed “Amazon destroyer” by environmentalists for failing to ensure its supply chain remains free from cattle that have been raised on deforested land.
 Then you have got Vale SA, a mining company, which was involved in two of the worst environment disasters in the history of Brazil: The January 2019 Brumadinho dam collapse and 2015 rupturing of Mariana dam.

-While it may appear that ESG in Brazil is like an Arab in the ocean, the situation isn’t as dire as it seems.
+While it may appear that ESG in Brazil is in a downward spiral, the situation isn’t as dire as it seems.
 If there are companies that don’t have any real ESG merits, there are also companies that have met international criteria for environmental performance and sustainability:

 Natura & Co, the cosmetics group, became the first public company to be accredited by the B Corp, which evaluates a firm’s relationship with the environment, employees, customers and community.
 Link